SowrishKarthick/ThermalPowerPlant-Modeling/README.md

 - Introduce optimisation/RL controllers for fuel and feedwater scheduling.
 - Export Parquet archives with run indices to accelerate analytics on large batches.

-## 11. License / Credits

-Released as internal project scaffolding; add organisation licensing terms here.
-Credits to the simulation and analytics team contributing process, reliability, and financial models.